MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-app-install.md

 ---
-title: Troubleshoot app installation issues
+title: Troubleshooting app installation issues with Intune
-description: Use the Microsoft Intune troubleshooting pane to help you troubleshoot app installation issues. ms.date: 07/13/2020 ms.reviewer: mghadial
+description: How to use the Microsoft Intune troubleshooting pane to help you troubleshoot app installation issues. ms.date: 10/14/2021 ms.reviewer: mghadial
 ---
-# Troubleshoot app installation issues
+# Troubleshooting Intune app installation issues

-On Microsoft Intune MDM-managed devices, sometimes app installations can fail.
+This article  app installations fail on devices that are managed with Microsoft Intune.
 When these app installs fail, it can be challenging to understand the failure reason or troubleshoot the issue.
 Microsoft Intune provides app installation failure details that allow help desk operators and Intune administrators to view app information to address user help requests.
 The troubleshooting pane within Intune provides failure details, including details about managed apps on a user's device.
 Details about the end-to-end lifecycle of an app are provided under each individual device in the **Managed Apps** pane.
 You can view installation issues, such as when the app was created, modified, targeted, and delivered to a device.

 > [!NOTE]
 > For specific app installation error code information, see [Intune app installation error reference](app-install-error-codes.md).

 ## App troubleshooting details

 Intune provides app troubleshooting details based on the apps installed on a specific user's device.
+For detailed information, see [Use the troubleshooting portal to help users at your company](/mem/intune/fundamentals/help-desk-operators).

 1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 2. Select **Troubleshoot + support**.